Ogbe-Ogonogo Modern Market

 Ogbe-Ogonogo Modern Market is referred to as one of the biggest market in Delta State and the biggest market in Asaba where food items, clothes and other things are sold and bought at a cheaper rate.

 About Ogbe-Ogonogo Market

-Ogbe-Ogonogo Market operates every day, and on like a normal market, the market has a "market day" which is "Nkwo market day" and it is being counted every four days.
+Ogbe-Ogonogo Market operates every day, and unlike a normal market, the market has a "market day" which is "Nkwo market day" and it is being counted every four days.

 Farmers and traders comes to display their products and farm produce every day especially on the market day.

 The market has over one thousand traders and attracts large crowds of daily customers from different parts of areas including people from Onitsha.